hakavlad/nohang/README.md

 ## Demo

-Nohang v0.1 prevents Out Of Memory with GUI notifications: [https://youtu.be/ChTNu9m7uMU](https://youtu.be/ChTNu9m7uMU).
+- Old demo: `nohang` prevents Out Of Memory with GUI notifications: [https://youtu.be/ChTNu9m7uMU](https://youtu.be/ChTNu9m7uMU).
+- New demo: `nohang` prevents Out Of Memory with GUI notifications: [https://youtu.be/UCwZS5uNLu0](https://youtu.be/UCwZS5uNLu0).

 ## Requirements